 Full terms and conditions

 Conditions apply – see Terms and conditions.
 Starts 9am AEST 25/07/16.
-Online entries close 11:59pm AEST 30/09/16.
-Mail entries must be sent by 30/09/16 & received by last mail 7/09/16.
+Online entries close 11:59pm AEST 29/09/16.
+Mail entries must be sent by 29/09/16 & received by last mail 7/10/16.
 Open to Aust. residents who are students in Grades 3 – 8 in a primary or secondary school (or are home schooled in these year levels) in Aust.
 Must have consent from parent/guardian and teacher to enter.
 Limit 1 entry per person.
 Group entries not accepted.
-Entries will be divided into categories: Grades 3 & 4; Grades 5 & 6; and Years 7 & 8.
-Must travel to USA by Friday 20/06/2017.
+Entries will be divided into categories: Grades 3 & 4; Grades 5 & 6; and Grades 7 & 8.
 Winners will be announced Monday 17/10/16.
+If elected as a major prize trip winner, must travel to USA within 12 months of ceremony.
 See Conditions for full entry requirements and how finalists and winners are selected.